-- 3. Turn off the gas supply ball valve to the Heating Boiler and then complete the following steps: - (a) Use jumper wires to jump out the Low Gas Pressure switch and the Blower Proof switch. - (b) Remove the black connector boot from the Flame Detector. - (c) Connect the Flame Signal Generator to the black connector boot.
+- 3. Turn off the gas supply ball valve to the Heating Boiler and then complete the following steps: - (a) Use jumper wires to jump out the Low Gas Pressure switch and the Blower Proof switch. - (b) Remove the black connector boot from the Flame Detector (see Figure 6-4). - (c) Connect the Flame Signal Generator to the black connector boot.

-Figure 6-5: Connecting the Flame Signal Generator
+Figure 6-4: Connecting the Flame Signal Generator

 - (d) Keep the alligator clip away from bare metal parts until step 4c. - 4.
 Complete the following with the Heating Boiler operating in MANUAL mode: - (a) Ramp the Heating Boiler up to 100% fire rate and then turn the main ON/OFF switch on the front of the Control Panel to the ON position. - (b) Push the BACK button three (3) times to return to the upper level menu. - (c) When the Controller gets into the ignition phase, the Control Panel will show IGNITION TRIAL.
-At that point attach the alligator clip (see Figure 6-5) to any bare metal surface or ground.
+At that point attach the alligator clip (see Figure 6-4) to any bare metal surface or ground.
 The C-More display should now show FLAME PROVEN and begin to ramp up to 100% fire rate.
 Note that no gas or flame is present in the Heating Boiler at this time. - 5.
 Wait for the Heating Boiler to ramp up to at least 90% before continuing. - 6.
-Cover the combustion air inlet opening with a solid, flat object, such as a piece of thick plywood or a thick metal plate.
+Cover the opening to the Air/Fuel valve, where the air filter was removed (see Figure 6-3) with a solid, flat object, such as a piece of thick plywood or a thick metal plate.